BenDavidJamin/LoanBox/readme.md

 ### CSS Imports

 If you're not using a preprocessor, feel free to modularize your stylesheets, and `@import` them into a master stylesheet.
 During the build process, r.js will merge these files together, so that you don't have to deal with any performance hits from using `@import`.

+#### Sass

+To get sass up and running you'll need to do a few things

+1. Install Ruby
+2. Install ruby gem
+3.

+        gem install sass

+4. Set it up to watch the sass files

+       sass --watch style.scss:style.css